kyjwang/BS-thesis/README.md

 # InterVision

 ## Overview
 InterVision is an interactive visualization tool designed to support collaborative policymaking.
-It is based on ranking-algorithm simulations of complex systems and is intended for educational use, exploratory analysis, and supervised student projects.
+It is based on ranking-algorithm simulations of complex systems.

 ## Citation
 If you use this code, please cite it using the DOI below: